 It’s not just the whole idea of people not needing a video game enthusiast.
 It’s the whole idea of losing an entire medium.
 Music can live on without our MP3 players and we can just easily make plays as an alternative to film/television.
 Video games would die until society stabilizes and I bet that it will take more than a hundred years if the entire planet is ravaged.

 We will go back to playing hide and seek, board games, and other games we used to play.
-Games would still exist, but it’s not the medium we love.
+Those who play tabletop games like Dungeons and Dragons would be totally fine though, and the creators of the game would probably need to make more of these https://dnd.wizards.com/products/tabletop-games/board-card-games board games to keep everyone occupied!
+Games would still exist, but not necessarily in the medium most of us love.
 It’s a sad thought especially when I consider video games a part of my identity.
 It’s my hobby and to some degree it’s a career that I’ve started to build.

 This sentiment kicked in more when I was watching last Sunday’s episode of The Walking Dead.
 Carl walked into a teenage boy’s room and saw a stack of video games piled up.
 He poignantly smiled as he touched the games like it was some delicate treasure.
 It’s like finding the ancient city of Atlantis, yet not knowing how to use the magnificent technology the city once had.
 Carl sighs and resigns himself back to reality.
 I know that there’s much more meaningful things to mourn besides video games, but that doesn’t make it any less significant.
 Our hobbies and passions are a part of who we are, and what’s more scary than losing our own identities?